Judith Geneva Balcerzak, MSW, PhD, LCSW

 Dr. Balcerzak developed and managed Community First Counseling Center (a 501(c)(3) private non profit program) in Ventura, CA from 2003 to 2013.
 Her Professional background also includes 15 years in senior health care administration in Ventura County.
 Born and raised in Michigan, Judith completed her undergraduate and graduate degrees at Michigan State University and Wayne State University before moving to California in 1980.

+Dr. Balcerzak enjoys her musical avocation by singing in the choir at Church of the Foothill (United Church of Christ) in Ventura and in Gold Coast Concert Chorus in Ventura.
 An avid scuba diver and sailor, Judith divides her time between California and Dominica in the Eastern Caribbean.
 Dr. Balcerzak's values and background include a deep commitment to human rights and social justice.

 Information to be provided by CLU Human Resources.

 Psychotherapy, Counseling, and Coaching with individuals, couples, families, and groups; Clinical Supervision and Training; Continuing Education Provider for the State of California Board of Behavioral Science Examiners; Former trainer and consultant for University of California, Center for Human Services Training.
 Former curriculum development specialist at Ventura College.

 Specializations include: addictions treatment and prevention; treating mood and anxiety disorders, women's issues, workplace bullying and other workplace problems; organizational consulting; curriculum development; and career planning.